Nottingham College accessibility statement

 What we’re doing to improve accessibility

-Images that do not have suitable alternative text have been flagged and will be updated in a on-going manner, as the Nottingham College website has thousands of images across all it’s total pages.
-In situations where images do not relate or convey important meaning, these are marked as decorative to avoid confusing contexts for screen reader users.
+Images that do not have suitable alternative text have been identified and will be updated in a on-going manner, as the Nottingham College website has thousands of images across all it’s total pages.
+We have created an alternative text validation flow within our Content Management System (CMS) to ensure alternative text is provided for any image used.
+This is now mandatory and website content cannot be published without this being in place.
+Older image assets used before this date will now also flag this problem when attempting to save content since implementing this additional validation.
+In situations where images do not relate or convey important meaning, these are marked as decorative to avoid confusing contexts for users.